miriacode/miriacode/README.md

 👋 Hi!
 I am Miriam Acuña. **Full-Stack Developer** with a stronger focus on **Front-End Development**.
-I have nearly **2 years of experience** in the **e-commerce industry**.
+I have over **2 years of experience** in the **e-commerce industry**.
 I'm a developer with excellent leadership and team communication skills.
 I am also a problem-solver, and I don't give up until something gets fixed.
 I pursue high-quality work and reliable code.

 ## Skills and Experience